qupath/qupath-docs/docs/intro/installation.md

 This should give you a normal folder containing QuPath's files.

 Double-click on either *QuPath.exe* or *QuPath (console).exe* to start QuPath.
+The first time you try this, you might see similar warning dialogs to those shown with the `.msi` above.

 :::{admonition} *QuPath* or *QuPath (console)*?
 :class: tip